 Kovalchuk, who works as a junior financial analyst at Thinking Capital knew several of his fellow test-takers.
 Some were workmates, some classmates.
 “The people that are in the program with me definitely had a leg-up.
 Leading up to the exam, we were reviewing material that others were seeing for the first-time.
 That’s how well the program prepares you.”

-The CFA Institute, the global association of investment professionals that offers the CFA designation, released the results of the 2017 CFA Level I exam and among the first-time test-takers were 21 students from JMSB’s MBA in Investment Management, a program in which the CFA curriculum is completely integrated.
-Of the 20 who reported their results, 85% of them passed.
-Kovalchuk was among them.
+The CFA Institute, the global association of investment professionals that offers the CFA designation, released the results of the 2017 CFA Level I exam and among the first-time test-takers were 20 students from JMSB’s MBA in Investment Management, a program in which the CFA curriculum is completely integrated.
+85% of them passed, and Kovalchuk was among them.

 “I knew I did well, but didn’t know how well,” he says.
 “I can’t credit the program enough.
 The accessible profs, accommodating schedule and everything I learned from my cohort all contributed to making sure I was 100% prepared.”
 Kovalchuk plans on writing the Level II exam next June.